Detective Conan: Full Score of Fear: Plot

-The film opens on the stage of a concert hall where a woman is observing two men during a practice.
-She sends a message on her cellphone, and then there is an explosion.

-Elsewhere, an unknown person with the classic black silhouette of a man reads the news on the computer and comments on how he is getting closer to his plan of a Silent Night.
+At Domoto Music Academy, a woman is observing two men during a practice while she sends a message on her cellphone and the explosion occurs.
+Elsewhere, an unknown person reads the news on the computer and comments on how he is getting closer to his plan of a "Silent Night."

-Later, on the grounds outside the hall, Conan Edogawa talks to Ran Mori on the phone as Shinichi Kudo.
-He investigates and sees an old man carefully picking up a piano key from the piano destroyed in the explosion, and putting it in his pocket.
-The man leaves in a car.
+Later, on the grounds outside the academy, Conan Edogawa talks to Ran Mouri on the phone as Shinichi Kudo.
+He investigates and sees an old man who is the former piano tuner turned director of the Domoto Concert Hall named Takumi Fuwa carefully picking up a piano key from the piano destroyed in the explosion and putting it in his pocket before leaves in a car.
 Ran invites him to go to a rehearsal with her at the concert hall that is opening soon.
-He declines and tells her she's meddling too much which causes her to angrily reply he will never be like Sherlock Holmes because he's tone deaf.
-Ran angrily hangs up.
+He declines and tells her she's meddling too much which causes her to angrily reply that he will never be like Sherlock Holmes because he's tone deaf and Ran angrily hangs up.

-At the rehearsal; Kogoro Mori, Ran, Sonoko Suzuki, and the Detective Boys are introduced to the characters who will be performing for the Domoto Concert Hall opening; Kazuki Domoto the organist and former pianist, Takumi Fuwa the former piano tuner turned director of the hall, Hans Müller as the professional organ tuner, Genya Domoto, son of Kazuki and pianist, Rara Chigusa Soprano, Shion Yuhane Violinist, and Reiko Akiba the main Soprano.
+At the rehearsal; Kogoro, Ran, Sonoko Suzuki, and the Detective Boys are introduced to the person who will be performing for the Domoto Concert Hall opening; the organist and former pianist Kazuki Domoto, Fuwa, German professional organ tuner Hans Müller, son of Kazuki and pianist Genya, soprano Rara Chigusa, violinist Shion Yuhane, and the main Soprano Reiko Akiba.
 The kids ask Reiko Akiba to help their class choir to sing their school anthem.
-She agreed, but asks them to leave immediately, possibly to allow Shion, who is shy, perform without fear.
+She agreed but asked them to leave immediately, possibly to allow Shion, who is shy, to perform without fear.

-The next day Ran plays the piano while the kids sing the Teitan Elementary School anthem.
-Akiba comments on their performance; Genta is too loud, Mitsuhiko is not putting enough feelings into it as he was staring at Ai, Ai is singing like an adult, Ayumi is perfect, and Conan is off key the whole time.
+The next day, Ran plays the piano while the kids sing the Teitan Elementary School anthem.
+Akiba comments on their performance; Genta Kojima is too loud, Mitsuhiko Tsuburaya is not putting enough feelings into it as he was staring at Ai Haibara, Ai is singing like an adult, Ayumi Yoshida is perfect, and Conan is off-key the whole time.
 He is revealed later to have a perfect pitch.
 Genta steals a drink of Akiba's tea and suffers in agonizing pain.

-At the hospital, the doctor says that Genta's throat is severely inflamed by chemicals and he will not be able to speak for about four days.
-The detective boys, Sonoko, and Akiba accompany Genta home.
-On the way home they are chased by a truck, so at one of the turns Akiba takes a different route to get the truck away from them.
-She trips and is about to be run over until a taxi comes and the car turns.
-The culprit escapes.
+At the hospital, the doctor says that Genta's throat is severely inflamed by chemicals, and he will not be able to speak for about four days.
+The Detective Boys, Sonoko, and Akiba accompany Genta home.
+On the way home, they are chased by a truck, so at one of the turns, Akiba takes a different route to get the truck away from them.
+She trips and is about to be run over until a taxi comes and the car turns, only for the culprit to escape.